apple-fritter/elb0w-grease/README.md

 * Block usage data sharing
 * Allow first-party cookies only
 * Set default browsing mode to incognito
+* Enable Safe Browsing
+* Disable search and site suggestions
+* Disable personalized ads

 ## Customization
 You can modify the script to enable/disable specific privacy options or add new options by editing the script using a text editor.
 The script is well-documented and includes comments explaining each option.

 ## Troubleshooting
 * If you encounter any issues running the script, make sure that your device is properly connected and that USB debugging is enabled.
-* If the script fails to execute, try running the adb devices command to verify that your device is listed and authorized.
+* If the script fails to execute, try running the `adb devices` command to verify that your device is listed and authorized.
 * If Chrome does not restart after the script executes, try manually closing Chrome and reopening it.

 ## [Disclaimer](DISCLAIMER)